dmbarbour/wikilon/docs/AwelonLang.md

 ## Words

 Words are the user-definable unit for Awelon code.
 Structurally, a word starts with a lower case alpha and may otherwise contain lower case alphas, digits, and the underscore.
 As a regular expression, this is: `[a-z][a-z_0-9]*`.
-There is also a size limit: words should not surpass 32 characters in length.
+There is also a size limit: words must not surpass 64 characters in length.
+Most words should be much smaller.
+But in context of editable views, words might have internal structure.

 Words are evaluated in context of a *Dictionary*, where each word is defined by an Awelon program.
 Definitions of words within a dictionary must form a directed acyclic graph.
 The semantics for words are extremely trivial: we lazily substitute the word by its definition.